pravega/bookkeeper-operator/README.md

 The latest Bookkeeper releases can be found on the [Github Release](https://github.com/pravega/bookkeeper-operator/releases) project page.

-## Contributing and Community
+## Community

-We thrive to build a welcoming and open community for anyone who wants to use the operator or contribute to it.
-[Here](CONTRIBUTING.md) we describe how to contribute to bookkeeper operator.Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.
+Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.

 ## License

-Pravega Operator is under Apache 2.0 license.
+Bookkeeper Operator is under Apache 2.0 license.
 See the [LICENSE](https://github.com/pravega/pravega-operator/blob/master/LICENSE) for details.